galasa-dev/githubapp-copyright/README.md

 That lets the copyright application authenticate with github, so it can do things like ask for the file content of a file which is mentioned in a pull request.

---debug : An optoinal flag.
+--debug : An optional flag.
 If used, then HTTP traffic is logged in the log output.
 Useful for capturing real packets for unit tests.

 ## Deploying